dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 (increasing maintenance burden), future clients may not interoperate with old archives, etc. These downsides can partially be avoided by careful roll-out.

-For the specific use case of Dat archives, HyperDB will trivially increase metadata size (and thus disk and network consumption) for archives with few files.
+For the specific use case of Dat archives, hyperdb will trivially increase metadata size (and thus disk and network consumption) for archives with few files.